Light Therapy for Dermatitis and Eczema

 UVB treatment is widely accepted as a valid and medically proven treatment for dermatitis.
-As there are many types of dermatitis and eczema, and just as many causes, each individual patient will have different results from UV photo-therapy treatment.
+There are many types of dermatitis and eczema, and just as many causes, each patient will have different results from UV phototherapy treatment.
 UVB has been widely recognized as the type of UV photo-therapy that is most beneficial to Dermatitis sufferers.
-You will require a skin test and then your treatment sessions will be twice a week for a number of weeks depending on individual variations.
+You will require a skin test, and then your treatment sessions will be twice a week for several weeks, depending on individual variations.

-For some time, excessive amounts of sweat and the salt contained in human sweat have been considered a major contributing factor to dermatitis.
-It has been suggested that over active sweat glands may cause some forms of dermatitis.
+For some time, excessive amounts of sweat and the salt in human sweat have been considered a major contributing factor to dermatitis.
+It has been suggested that overactive sweat glands may cause some forms of dermatitis.

 American Academy of Dermatology.
-Study Confirms Effectiveness of Revolutionary Vitiligo Treatment SCHAUMBURG, IL (July 12, 2001) – Imagine feeling perfectly healthy on the inside, but on the outside something looks wrong.
+Study Confirms Effectiveness of Revolutionary Vitiligo Treatment SCHAUMBURG, IL (July 12, 2001) – Imagine feeling perfectly healthy on the inside, but something looks wrong on the outside.

-The dose of radiation was increased by 15 percent for each treatment.
+The dose of radiation was increased by 15 per cent for each treatment.
 If mild burning, pain or blistering developed, the irradiation dose was decreased.
-Once the desirable 75 percent re-pigmentation was achieved, the frequency of treatments was tapered to twice a week for four weeks, then weekly for an additional four weeks.
+Once the desirable 75 per cent re-pigmentation was achieved, the treatment frequency was tapered to twice a week for four weeks, weekly for an additional four weeks.

 NB-UVB therapy has several advantages over other therapies for vitiligo.
-While topical corticosteroid therapy has a success rate of 56 percent, long-term use of corticosteroids can result in thinning of the skin, stretch marks, and dilation of blood vessels.
-Another treatment option is oral or topical psoralen plus UVA (PUVA), the latter which has a success rate of 51 percent.
+While topical corticosteroid therapy has a success rate of 56 per cent, long-term use of corticosteroids can result in thinning of the skin, stretch marks, and dilation of blood vessels.
+Another treatment option is oral or topical psoralen plus UVA (PUVA), the latter of which has a success rate of 51 per cent.

-However, patients need to ingest or apply psoralen before getting the light treatment, and long term use of oral PUVA for another skin disease, psoriasis, has been associated with an increased incidence of skin cancer. presently, there are only a few centers in the United States that have the capabilities for NB-UVB therapy; therefore patients undergoing this therapy have long distances to commute.
+However, patients need to ingest or apply psoralen before getting light treatment.
+Long-term use of oral PUVA for another skin disease, psoriasis, has been associated with increased skin cancer incidence.
+Presently, only a few centres in the United States have the capabilities for NB-UVB therapy; therefore, patients undergoing this therapy have long distances to commute.
 While NB-UVB therapy has been used in Europe since the mid-1980s, there has not been any evidence that it causes an increase in skin cancer.